 In many cases, things don’t need to go that far.
 Companies with professional negotiating teams can benefit from taking an active approach to supplier management.
 The way to do so is to follow the eight rules of negotiation excellence.

-The 8 rules of negotiation excellence
+This article explores the 8 rules of negotiation excellence

 1. Don’t fear negotiations